ivegotwings/mdmuiserver/src/elements/pebble-data-table/README.md

 Rows use flex layout which enables cells to fit the available space.

-Cell elements are placed outside the shadow root of the `iron-data-table` which allows them to be styled by the user.
+Cell elements are placed outside the shadow root of the `pebble-data-table` which allows them to be styled by the user.

 ### Template model